 Making an Appointment

 It is a good idea to ring first, to meet your Counsellor over the phone before booking an appointment.
 This will help you to determine if the person you have chosen might be the right person for you.
 Some counsellors specialise in specific areas of interest, such as relationships or trauma, which may or may not be what you are looking for.
-My particular interest is in supporting children and families through understanding behaviours.
+My particular interest is in supporting children and families.

 At this time, you can also ask about fees and payment terms before making an appointment.
 Appointments usually last for one hour, and some therapists will suggest booking in for a longer session for your first visit.